Many years ago I set myself the simple goal of being able to run a coaching session at the drop of a hat.

 That took me a year and a half, but I did it.

 Next, I took aim at the process I’d been taught for starting work with a new client, having them complete detailed questionnaires on their business so I could spend hours putting together a “value-add” report that basically told them what they mostly already knew.
 I decided to trust in the gut feeling I had that everything I needed to know I could learn from them as and when it was needed.

 That took just two months, and it was done.

 This journey made me realise that much of the time I was investing to try and add value to clients BEFORE we started working together, BEFORE I knew what the value should be and BEFORE we knew what we should be focused on was really just about my own insecurities.

-Then I discovered that not trying to solve the problem in advance, learn my spiel to perfection or know all the answers before I’d ask the question actually made me better, and I realised how much it had been holding me back.
+Then I discovered that not trying to solve the problem in advance, learning my spiel to perfection or knowing all the answers before I’d ask the question actually made me better, and I realised how much it had been holding me back.